extcode/cart/Documentation/Developer/Events/Index.rst

 .. confval:: `Extcode\Cart\Event\Session\AfterRestoreAddressEvent`

-   This event is triggered in the `SessionHandler` and can be used to validate or change the address after restoring the data them form the session.
+   This event is triggered in the `SessionHandler` and can be used to validate or change the address after restoring the data them from the session.

 .. confval:: `Extcode\Cart\Event\Session\AfterRestoreCartEvent`

-   This event is triggered in the `SessionHandler` and can be used to validate or change the cart after restoring the data form the session.
+   This event is triggered in the `SessionHandler` and can be used to validate or change the cart after restoring the data from the session.

 .. confval:: `Extcode\Cart\Event\Session\BeforeWriteAddressEvent`